tttmmmyyyy/fixlang/std_doc/Std.md

 ### `find_by : (a -> Std::Bool) -> Std::Array a -> Std::Option Std::I64`

 Finds the first index at which the element satisfies a condition.

-### `force_unique : Std::Array a -> Std::Array a`

-Force the uniqueness of an array.
-If the given array is shared, this function returns the cloned array.

 ### `from_iter : Std::Iterator a -> Std::Array a`